-- A Written Ballot.
-After the debates/speeches are over, fraternity/sorority members are handed their ballots and asked to fill them out.
-In particularly close elections, these ballots may need to be recounted several times for various positions.
+After the debates and speeches fraternity/sorority members receive their ballots to fill out.
+In particularly close elections, a recount may need to occur for various positions.

 The trouble with the process is often the written ballot.
-While good scheduling and time management can ensure that the debate/speech event doesn’t inconvenience society members (such as by dragging on till 3 am), paper ballots are easily lost, damaged, or miscounted.
+While good scheduling and time management help ensure that the debates and speeches don’t drag on until 3am, a paper ballot is easy to lose, damage, or miscount.
 This is a common problem even with government-run elections!

 Going Online with Greek Elections